micmejia/bible-dump/AMPC/Luke/Luke 13.md

 So he said to the vinedresser, See here!
 For these three years I have come looking for fruit on this fig tree and I find none.
 Cut it down!
-Why should it continue also to use up the ground [to [^e]deplete the soil, intercept the sun, and take up room]?
+Why should it continue also to use up the ground [to deplete the soil, intercept the sun, and take up room]?